madeofpendletonwool/PinePods/completed_todos.md

         ```
 - [] Queue adjmustment for mobile devices
     Finally works, but scrolling when holding at bottom of page doesn't work
-- [ ] Seriously dig into podcast 3x layout - Works but couple issues
-      deleting pod doesn't work from page
-      select category no longer pulls in categories
 - [] client local download function broken.
 Need android compiling alternative to reqwest